 Gym Marketing –

 For those in the know I like the gym, particularly deadlifting.
 To that end, I'm tying two passions together and will be marketing Performance Training Academy – an online portal to qualify as a personal trainer.
-It’s already been great fun developing a brand new site to growing the content, SEO, PPC, even shooting the photography.
+It’s already been great fun developing a brand new site to growing the content, SEO, PPC, even shooting the photography, so it looks like I'm going to be a fitness marketing consultant!).

 Interested in Working Together?